Take A Walk in My Flip Flops:Travel Blog

 H2OBX has so much to offer no matter your preference for water fun.
 From sitting back in a lounge chair and watching everyone else, to speeding down tubes into the warm blue water or eating fish tacos and enjoying a watermelon milkshake you’ll find it all at H2OBX.

 If you’re into fishing you can book a fishing charter right out of Oregon Inlet across from the campground!
 Not that you will, but if you get tired of the beach and like water fun you can drive north to check out the new H2OBX water park too while you’re in town.
-H2OBX has plenty to offer for the whole family from a huge lazy river, water rides the whole family can fit on, single and double tubing rides, delicious food and fun apparel shopping.
-Spending a day at H2OBX definitely is a great addition to any trip to the beach.
+H2OBX has plenty to offer for the whole family from a huge lazy river, water rides the whole family can fit on, single and double tubing rides, delicious food, and fun apparel shopping.
+Spending a day at H2OBX is a great addition to any trip to the beach.

 The OBX will always have a piece of my heart and I love sharing all my fun experiences and finds so you too will fall in love with the OBX!